Tax guide for Americans in Switzerland

 - Home base – Your primary domicile (the place you normally return to, where family or economic ties sit) locks you into resident status.

-- Personal & economic links – Holding a long-term lease, local directorship, or running a business signals enough permanence for the tax authorities to treat you as a resident.
+- Personal & economic links – Holding a long-term lease, a local directorship, or running a business are supporting factors authorities weigh when assessing domicile, not independent triggers for residency.

 Allow TFX professionals to solve your tax questions